Jacobs Engineering Group (NYSE:J) Updates FY 2021 Earnings Guidance

-Jacobs Engineering Group (NYSE:J) updated its FY 2021 earnings guidance on Monday.
-The company provided EPS guidance of 6.000-6.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.890.
+Jacobs Engineering Group (NYSE:J) issued an update on its FY 2021 earnings guidance on Monday morning.
+The company provided earnings per share guidance of 6.000-6.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.890.
 The company issued revenue guidance of -.

+Jacobs Engineering Group (NYSE:J) last issued its earnings results on Monday, May 10th.
+The company reported $1.66 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.37 by $0.29.
+The firm had revenue of $3.55 billion during the quarter, compared to analysts’ expectations of $3.47 billion.
+Jacobs Engineering Group had a net margin of 4.34% and a return on equity of 13.08%.
+The firm’s revenue for the quarter was up 3.5% compared to the same quarter last year.
+During the same period last year, the firm posted $1.39 earnings per share.
+Sell-side analysts anticipate that Jacobs Engineering Group will post 6.12 earnings per share for the current fiscal year.

-A number of equities research analysts have issued reports on J shares.
-Citigroup boosted their price target on Jacobs Engineering Group from $156.00 to $164.00 in a research note on Tuesday, May 11th.
-KeyCorp upped their target price on shares of Jacobs Engineering Group from $124.00 to $149.00 and gave the company an overweight rating in a report on Monday, April 26th.
-Credit Suisse Group lifted their price target on shares of Jacobs Engineering Group from $131.00 to $134.00 and gave the stock an outperform rating in a research note on Wednesday, February 10th.
-Stifel Nicolaus boosted their price objective on shares of Jacobs Engineering Group from $128.00 to $170.00 and gave the company a buy rating in a research report on Monday, April 19th.
+Several research analysts recently commented on the stock.
+Credit Suisse Group lifted their target price on shares of Jacobs Engineering Group from $131.00 to $134.00 and gave the stock an outperform rating in a report on Wednesday, February 10th.
+Stifel Nicolaus lifted their target price on shares of Jacobs Engineering Group from $128.00 to $170.00 and gave the company a buy rating in a research report on Monday, April 19th.
 They noted that the move was a valuation call.
-Finally, Benchmark raised their target price on Jacobs Engineering Group from $130.00 to $160.00 and gave the stock a buy rating in a report on Monday.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and twelve have issued a buy rating to the company.
-The stock has an average rating of Buy and a consensus target price of $135.38.
+Citigroup boosted their price target on shares of Jacobs Engineering Group from $156.00 to $164.00 in a research report on Tuesday, May 11th.
+KeyCorp boosted their target price on shares of Jacobs Engineering Group from $124.00 to $149.00 and gave the stock an overweight rating in a research note on Monday, April 26th.
+Finally, Benchmark upped their target price on shares of Jacobs Engineering Group from $130.00 to $160.00 and gave the company a buy rating in a research note on Monday, May 17th.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and twelve have issued a buy rating to the stock.
+Jacobs Engineering Group has a consensus rating of Buy and a consensus price target of $135.38.

-The company also recently declared a quarterly dividend, which will be paid on Friday, June 25th.
-Investors of record on Friday, May 28th will be paid a dividend of $0.21 per share.
-This represents a $0.84 dividend on an annualized basis and a yield of 0.62%.
-The ex-dividend date is Thursday, May 27th.
-Jacobs Engineering Group’s payout ratio is presently 15.33%.

-In other news, SVP Michael R. Tyler sold 4,125 shares of the business’s stock in a transaction dated Wednesday, March 10th.
-The shares were sold at an average price of $122.11, for a total value of $503,703.75.
-Following the sale, the senior vice president now directly owns 26,879 shares in the company, valued at approximately $3,282,194.69.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, COO Robert V. Pragada sold 21,387 shares of the company’s stock in a transaction dated Monday, April 12th.
+In other Jacobs Engineering Group news, SVP Michael R. Tyler sold 4,125 shares of the stock in a transaction dated Wednesday, March 10th.
+The shares were sold at an average price of $122.11, for a total transaction of $503,703.75.
+Following the sale, the senior vice president now directly owns 26,879 shares in the company, valued at $3,282,194.69.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, COO Robert V. Pragada sold 21,387 shares of the firm’s stock in a transaction that occurred on Monday, April 12th.
 The shares were sold at an average price of $135.24, for a total transaction of $2,892,377.88.
-Following the sale, the chief operating officer now owns 181,590 shares in the company, valued at $24,558,231.60.
+Following the completion of the sale, the chief operating officer now owns 181,590 shares in the company, valued at $24,558,231.60.
 The disclosure for this sale can be found here.
-Company insiders own 1.00% of the company’s stock.
+Corporate insiders own 1.00% of the company’s stock.

 About Jacobs Engineering Group